Kihumba/private-/Phase-B/Curriculum/12 - Motivation and Commitment/README.md

 **Skill Description**
 ----------
-The Fellow sees high levels of motivation and commitment to objectives as good and desirable, and requires assistance  to maintain drive and determination in the face of challenges.
-Is more comfortable setting standards as a team than individually and takes  responsibility for lower priority and lower risk tasks.
+Aspiring Andelans see high levels of motivation and commitment to objectives as good and desirable, and strive to maintain drive and determination in the face of challenges.

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, I will be able to create the following:
+After attaining this skill, and as a demonstration of it, I should be able to create the following:

 1. A completed Bootcamp project
   1. Application